 Beach bluff restoration is underway at several locations within the Subregion.
 The Los Angeles Conservation Corps is working with at-risk youth to restore three acres of bluff habitat adjacent to a Youth Center at Dockweiler Beach.
 The site is a priority restoration site due to its proximity to other native plant habitat supporting the federally endangered El Segundo blue butterfly within the dunes just west of Los Angeles International Airport.
-The Palos Verdes Peninsula Land Conservancy (PVPLC) is working to implement two natural habitat restoration projects on the Peninsula.
-The first project, which was completed this year, restored habitat at Point Vicente Bluffs, also a part of the Portuguese Bend Nature Preserve.
-The second project seeks to restore three acres of native riparian and upland coastal sage scrub habitat in McCarrell's Canyon.
-The canyon is part of the 1,200 acre Portuguese Bend Nature Preserve.
-Also, the Friends of Ballona Wetlands have restored the dunes habitat adjacent to the Ballona Wetlands in Playa del Rey.
+The Palos Verdes Peninsula Land Conservancy (PVPLC) has implemented a number of nature preserves that will preserve beach bluff areas, including the Vicente Bluffs, Abalone Cove, Alta Vicente, and the future Ocean Trails preserves.
 (Palos Verdes Peninsula Land Conservancy, 2012)